Chart Color Schemes

 The level of residential development activity in Robina - West was found to be higher than 90% of real estate markets across the country

-Robina - West has averaged approximately 75 new dwelling approvals annually over the past five financial years, totalling 378 homes from FY-21 to FY-25.
-As of FY-26, no approvals have been recorded yet.
-On average, each home built between FY-21 and FY-25 has resulted in an additional 3.2 new residents.
-This has led to a significant demand exceeding supply, typically driving price growth and increased buyer competition.
+Robina-West averaged around 75 new dwelling approvals annually over the past five financial years, totalling 378 homes.
+As of FY26, no approvals have been recorded yet.
+On average, each home built between FY21 and FY25 attracted 3.2 new residents.
+This high demand outpaces supply, typically leading to price growth and increased buyer competition.

-New properties are constructed at an average expected cost of $358,000.
-In the current financial year, there have been $79.4 million worth of commercial approvals, indicating high local commercial activity.
-Compared to the Rest of Qld, Robina - West records 121.0% more new home approvals per person.
-Recent construction comprises 2.0% standalone homes and 98.0% townhouses or apartments, marking a departure from existing housing patterns (currently 30.0% houses).
-This skew towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
-The location has approximately 4815 people per dwelling approval, indicating an established market.
+New properties are constructed at an average cost of $358,000.
+In FY26, there have been $79.4 million in commercial approvals, indicating robust local commercial activity.
+Compared to the Rest of Qld, Robina-West records 121.0% more new home approvals per person.
+The recent construction comprises 2.0% standalone homes and 98.0% townhouses or apartments, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+This shift marks a significant departure from the current housing pattern of 30.0% houses.
+Robina-West has approximately 4815 people per dwelling approval, indicating an established market.

-Looking ahead, Robina - West is projected to grow by 4,746 residents by the year 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+By 2041, it is projected to grow by 4746 residents.
+If development rates continue as they are, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development